iszczesniak/cpp/containers/index.md

 * memory contiguity: all elements are stored contiguous in memory, which implies:

-  - the random access operator as fast as can be, because it's only about increasing a pointer,
+  - the random access operator is as fast as can be, because it only has to increase a pointer,

   - the memory access is faster: the elements of the vector are all stored compactly together, and so the processor cache is the most effective.

+The vector may have to reallocate the elements when the currently allocated memory for elements is not enough.
+First, new memory has to be allocated.
+Next, the elements are copied or moved, depending on whether the type of the elements has the move semantics implemented.
+Finally, the old memory is released.

+In comparison with other containers, the vector performs very well if the reallocation does not frequently happen.
+For instance, if we build a vector

 []}), ale rzadko zmieniamy rozmiar wektora, wstawiamy albo usuwamy elementy.

 Jest to po prostu tablica, którą możemy swobodnie i wygodnie zmieniać.

 ### `std::list<T>`